Compatible with

 Decisions are stored locally and exposed over MCP.
 Any compatible client reads the same data.

-Setup guide →Two interfaces, one store
+Setup guide →Three interfaces, one store

 CLI